 You describe yourself as a clinical research scientist.
 And what exactly is it that you do?

 Clinical research scientists plan and conduct experiments to test new medicinal products or devices.
 Clinical research refers to experiments on humans, i.e. ‘clinical trials’.
 I work on all aspects of the clinical trial process from document design, to data analysis and report writing.
 I work in accordance with the protocol to conduct the trial according to the Sponsor’s requirements.
-Clinical trials can be either commercial (where the Sponsor is a pharmaceutical company or other commercial organisation) or academic/non-commercial (where the Sponsor is a Health Board (such as NHS in the UK) or a University).
+Clinical trials can be either commercial (where the Sponsor is a pharmaceutical company or other commercial organization) or academic/non-commercial (where the Sponsor is a Health Board (such as NHS in the UK) or a University).
 In either case, a major part of the clinical research scientist’s job is working to Good Clinical Practice (GCP) guidelines, a regulatory requirement of all clinical research.

 Would you tell us a bit about your background?